 Intuitively, that model corresponds to one where the minimum wage increases labor force participation of individuals with potential wages just above the minimum wage, in the interval $[mw_t, mw_t+P_{base}]$.
-This effect's overall intensity is assumed to be proportional to the density of latent log wages evaluated at the minimum wage level and to the $P_{height}$ parameter.
+This effect's overall intensity is assumed to be proportional to the latent log-wage density evaluated at the minimum wage level and to the $P_{height}$ parameter.
 In this model, a small minimum wage is likely to have positive employment effects, which are initially increasing.
 However, at some point, the effects of disemployment start to become more significant.
-Eventually, the effects of minimum wage on employment will become negative.
+Eventually, the effects of the minimum wage on employment will become negative.

-\subsubsection{The Normal-markdown model with state-level minimum wages}
+\subsection{The Normal-markdown model with state-level minimum wages}

 For the exercise shown in Table~\ref{tab:ams}, I augment the Normal-markdown model to include the possibility of state-specific minimum wages that surpass the national minimum wage.
 I first choose the share of regions that, in each period, are selected to have a higher local minimum wage.
-Those shares are 0.2 or 0.4, depending on the Panel in Table~\ref{tab:ams}.
+Those shares are 0.2 or 0.4, depending on the panel in Table~\ref{tab:ams}.
 For reference, the share of states in the US that had local minimum wages at least 5 log points above the federal minimum wage was 0.23 in both 1989 and 2004.

 When simulating the model for the initial period, I randomly draw the subset of regions with higher local minimum wages.
 Given the shares chosen above, those subsets have the same size in all simulations.
 Then, I draw a number from a Normal distribution with a mean of 0.25 and a standard deviation of 0.075.
 I assign a local log minimum wage that is equal to the federal minimum wage plus that number (or the federal minimum wage plus 0.05, whatever is higher).
 The numbers 0.25 and 0.075 above are chosen to match the mean and standard deviation of the log gap between local minimum wages and the federal minimum wage in 2004 for the subset of states for which the minimum wage is higher than the federal one (the corresponding numbers are 0.15 and 0.052 for 1989).